The next MAST Workshop will be

-This year our workshop will be on April 29-30, 2017 and May 20 OR 21, 2017.
+This year our workshop will be on April 28-29, 2018 and a weekend in May, 2018.
 The weekend in April will be classroom instruction and hands on practice and will take place at the National Museum of the Great Lakes in Toledo, Ohio.
 The in water practice, in May, will be in White Star Quarry.

 There are two levels of training: Basic and Advanced.
 The Basic class is open to anyone who is interested in shipwreck archaeology and is over 16 years of age.
 The Advanced class is open to people that have previously taken the basic class.
-Details about the levels of training can be found at http://www.inlandseas.org/event/nautical-archaeology-workshop-2/
+Details about the levels of training will be out soon.

 As always - if you have questions, please contact Carrie at 419-214-5000 x 201 or firstname.lastname@example.org Pass this information on to anyone you think might be interested in our program!

 SIGN UP TO LEARN MORE ABOUT OUR ONGOING TRAINING